hykim-soulis/Pig-game/README.md

 # Pig Game

 This project is a simple dice game with 2 players.
-I learned how to implement roll dice, hold and new game logics with javascript.
+I learned how to implement roll dice, hold dice and start new game logics with javascript.

 ## Project Description